Hyperchaotic/minimon-applet/README.md

 # Minimon COSMIC Applet

-A little applet for displaying total CPU load and/or memory usage.
+A configurable applet for displaying the following:
+* CPU load
+* Memory usage
+* Network utilization
+* Disk activity
+* GPU and VRAM usage on Nvidia GPU's.

 Can sit in the panel or Dock.
-Configurable refresh rate and display options.
+Configurable refresh rate and many display options.

 ![screenshot-2024-09-12-16-52-36](https://raw.githubusercontent.com/Hyperchaotic/minimon-applet/main/cosmic-applet-minimon.png)